 LimoLive24 – Always Supporting Luxury Transportation

 Contact us to find out more about how LimoLive24 can help your company today and in the future, to decrease your costs and improve your revenues.
-Our average cost per month is usually 65% to 85% cheaper than hiring a minimum wage reservation clerk and eliminates the added costs of the state and local employee taxes.
+Our average cost per month is usually 65% to 85% cheaper than hiring a minimum wage reservation clerk and eliminates the added costs of the state and local employment taxes.
 We employ highly skilled customer service representatives trained specifically in the livery industry to handle your client’s calls 24/365 in a professional, courteous, manner.

 There is no long-term contract required and we always offer a 10-day free trial.